xanmanning/terraform-mongodbatlas-demo/README.md

     to confirm that you are happy to build the infrastructure described in `terraform plan`.
  1. Once complete, the connections strings for each service will be placed into JSON files in the [output/](/output) directory.
+An example JSON file is
+    below:

+    ```json
+    {
+        "connection_strings": {
+            "marsupials-dev.numbats": "mongodb+srv://numbats-data-store:8Y5xxxxxznZjFxxx@animals-mongo.xdjfh.mongodb.net/marsupials-dev/numbats"
+        }
+    }
+    ```

 ### Destroying the MongoDB cluster

  1. Run `./go destroy demo`.
-Terraform will present you with the actions that will be taken and prompt you for a response.
+Terraform will present you with the actions that will be taken to destroy the infrastructure and prompt you for a response.

 ### Cleanup